Teacher Training at Myton School

 If you wish to arrange a visit to the school, please contact the school at firstname.lastname@example.org.

 If your application is successful, we will invite you for interview with the Initial Teacher Training team at Myton School.
 The interview process will comprise of an interview with a member of the relevant department, plus a 30-minute lesson with a chosen class.
 You will be sent topic/class details beforehand.
 There will also be a number of documents to be checked and forms to be completed.

 You will normally be told if you have been successful within 24 hours.
-The process is similar for both salaried and non-salaried places.
 You will then be invited to join the new staff induction day and spend time with your department and new colleagues.

 We look forward to meeting you!

 Please don’t hesitate to contact us if you’d like to visit the school or need support with your application.
-Please contact our Staff Development Manager, Katie Irving on email@example.com.
+Please contact us on 01926 493805.